Menu

 9:00 - 10:30

-• β-hydroxybutyrate regulates proteostasis in the aged and Alzheimer’s disease brain - Josh Newman, PhD
+• β-hydroxybutyrate regulates proteostasis in the aged and Alzheimer’s disease brain - John Newman, MD, PhD, Buck Institute of Aging

 11:00 - 12:30 SMALL GROUP DISCUSSIONS: Topics suggested from the attendees